 A particularly interesting special case of competitor differentiation arises in the context of multi-sided markets, which include a large number of new and old economy markets.
 Firms in such markets must get multiple sides on board in order to be successful.
-They must attract both users and developers (e.g. software and videogame industries), eyeballs and advertisers (e.g. newspapers, portals, and TV networks), cardholders and merchants (e.g. payment systems), and so forth.
-Usually one side has no interest in the product unless the other side is also on board.
-Two-sided markets are a sub-class of a broader class of markets exhibiting network externalities (i.e. markets in which consumers are more eager to consume provided other consumers also consume).
+They must attract both users and developers (software and videogame industries), "eyeballs" and advertisers (newspapers, portals and TV networks), cardholders and merchants (payment systems), and so forth.
+14 Usually one side has no interest in the product unless the other side is also on board.
+Two-sided markets are a sub-class of a broader class of markets exhibiting network externalities - i.e., markets in which consumers are more eager to consume provided other consumers also consume.
 Antitrust authorities are often concerned that markets exhibiting network externalities may "tip".
-14
+Tipping refers to the dynamics of a market with network externalities, in which it is difficult for several producers to co-exist profitably and in which a firm with even a small edge over its rivals stands a good chance to take the entire market.

-In a two-sided market, C may be tied to M on one side of the market, but not on the other side (see Figure 4).
-For example, payment systems such as Visa or American Express usually require that merchants (S for "sellers" in Figure 4) accept all cards issued by the system, but do not impose any tie on the consumer side (B for "buyer" in Figure 4).
-Sunday newspapers, where the paper is tied with a magazine on the consumer side, but may or may not be tied on the advertiser side, provide another example.
+In a two-sided market, C may be tied to M on one side of the market, but not on the other side (see figure 4).
+For example, payment systems such as Visa or American Express, usually require that the merchants (S for "sellers" in figure 4) accept all cards issued by the system, but do not impose any tie on the consumer side (B for "buyer" in figure 4).
+Another example is provided by Sunday papers, where the paper is tied with a magazine on the consumer side, but may or may not be tied on the advertiser side.